langleyfoxall/technologies/platforms/devops/git/workflow.md

 # Langley Foxall Git Workflow

-Deriving from [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), we have decidedon the best route forward for how we should work with git.
+Deriving from [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), we have decided on the best route forward for how we should work with git.

 ## Branches
+Branches should be harmonious between projects and follow a set standard.
+Branch setup should be completed after the initial commit, with the correct protection rules in place.

 * `master` should be the working development branch [UNSTABLE]
 * `feature/*` branches created from master for each feature
 * `hotfix/*` branches should only be created off of `staging` or `production` and merged accordingly.
 * `staging` should contain the latest, customer visible changes and be on the `Workshop`
 * `production` should contain stable code on live servers.

+#### Open Source
+Open source projects should always be forked, rather than branched in the same repo.
+This ensures that the original repository is a reviewed and clean set of lots of contributions.

 #### Branch Protection
 `master` and `production` should require pull requests to push code to.